akuzeee/akuzeee.github.io/index.md

 I'm a PhD student at The University ot Tokyo since 2019, working on artificial intelligence and machine learning.
 Specifically, I'm passionate about transfer learning and sequential models with Deep Learning.
 Belong to [Yutaka Matsuo’s Lab](https://weblab.t.u-tokyo.ac.jp/en/).
-Graduated from Faculty of Economics, The University of Tokyo in 2017.
+Got a bachelor's degree in economics from The University of Tokyo in 2017.
-Graduated from School of Engineering, The University of Tokyo in 2019.
+Got a master's degree in engineering from The University of Tokyo in 2019.

 ## Conference Papers